 Want more confidence in buying Burgundy wine?
-This simple guide includes maps, infographics, and the most important facts on the five major sub-regions of Burgundy.
-Know which regions are better for Chardonnay vs Pinot Noir.
+This simple guide includes maps, infographics, and the essential facts on Burgundy’s five major sub-regions.
+Know which regions are better for Chardonnay vs. Pinot Noir.

 Guide to Burgundy Wine Regions

-Yes, it is home to some of the most expensive wines in the known universe, but there are tasty and affordable wines too.
+Yes, it is home to some of the most expensive wines in the known universe, but there are also tasty and affordable wines.

 Just The Facts

 The easiest way to wrap your brain around Burgundy is to understand that there are only two grape varieties to remember:

 There are others too, of course, like Aligoté, Pinot Gris, Gamay, and Sauvignon Blanc but the primary focus of Burgundy’s production is Pinot Noir for Bourgogne Rouge and Chardonnay for Bourgogne Blanc.

 To the Burgundy vigneron (winemaker), the region is not only the original home of these grapes, but the terroir (“tear-wah”) that best expresses their character – elegant, aromatic, and complex.